 Nicole comes from a family of local educators and pioneers.
 She's often asked if her mother is Becky Livas, the first African-American female TV newscaster in Hampton Roads.
 The answer is YES.
 Becky retired as a Suffolk school teacher and devotes a lot of her time to her passion for singing.
 Nicole's father Henry is a retired engineer from NASA-Langley and also served on the Virginia Beach Planning Commission.
 One grandfather taught architecture at Hampton University and founded a firm that still exists in Norfolk.
 Her other grandfather taught high school physics and was the first African-American City Councilman in Virginia Beach.
 Both grandmothers were teachers.
 Nicole has a sister and two brothers.

-These days, Nicole spends her free time with her family and friends.
-She enjoys fitness, travel, reading, cooking and supporting local businesses.
+Nicole cherishes her free time with her family and friends.
+She enjoys fitness, travel, volunteering, cooking and supporting local businesses.